 where we have used the following identity:

 which can be easily proved.

 Moreover, we can rewrite $C(k)$ into a more concise form:

 where we have used Eq. (\ref{Def-G}) in the last line.
-It is remakable that Eq. (\ref{C(p)}) is an exact result in the sense that all quantum corrections are summed over.
 This equation implies that if there were a pole at some on-shell value in Eq. (\ref{C(p)}), $p^2 = - m^2$, we would have a bound state with the mass $m$.
 Thus, by solving this equation in the next section, we will investigate the problem of whether there is such a bound state or not.